I made the most adorable dress up wardrobe for my daughter’s bedroom.

 - thick rope

 1. I put together the wooden dresser according to the instruction manual EXCEPT the drawers.
 Instead I used the sides of the drawers for the bottom of the wardrobe.
 I needed to cut one piece to make them all fit and just used a jigsaw.
 Then make sure to sand all the wood at least lightly.

 4. Stain with a rag or brush.
 I used a foam brush.

 5. I screwed the drawer pieces to the bottom of the wardrobe and spray painted the pull and hook with a cream coloured spray paint.

 6. I made sure that the pull and hook went in through the centre of the flowers.

 7. The backing of the dresser was just a piece of particle board.
-I painted it pink to make it more girly for my daughter (her favourite colour).
+I painted it a soft pink to make it more girly for my daughter (her favourite colour).